OmarSherif96/responsive-course/README.md

+# Resposnive Personal portfolio project using HTML/CSS

-# A sample project to learn Responsive HTML/CSS by building a personal portfolio
+## A sample project to learn Responsive HTML/CSS by building a personal portfolio